polard8/kernel/README.md

 	$ make qemu-test
 ```

-Tested only on qemu and on my real machine.
+The old versions were tested for a long period of time on my
-My machine: Gigabyte/Intel Core 2 Duo/Chipset VIA.
+real machine.
+A Gigabyte/Intel Core 2 Duo/Chipset VIA.
+Now i'm testing only on qemu and virtualbox.
 Please, give us some feedback.

 ## Documentation